 With progressive delivery, DevOps, scrum, and agile methodologies, the software delivery process has become faster and more collaborative than ever before.
 Scrum has emerged as a…

-Scrum metrics are an essential indicator of your team’s progress.
+Scrum metrics and data observability are an essential indicator of your team’s progress.
 In an agile team, they help you understand the pace and progress of every sprint, ascertain whether you’re on track for timely delivery or not, and more.

 Although scrum metrics are essential, they are only one facet of the delivery process — sure, they ensure you’re on track, but how do you ensure that there are no roadblocks during development?